SchlossLab/severe-CDI/paper/paper-gfm.md

-For the severity prediction models (which excludes the IDSA definition), we set out to estimate the potential benefit of deploying models in clincal settings.
+For the severity prediction models (which excludes the IDSA definition), we set out to estimate the potential benefit of deploying models in clinical settings.
 We determined the decision threshold at the 95th percentile of risk for each model, which corresponds to 5% of cases being predicted by the model to experience a severe outcome.
 At this threshold we computed the number needed to screen (NNS), which is the